NaderShenoda/DeveloperEvaluation/README.md

 The evaluation is considered complete when you A) perform the setup tasks, B) complete each challenge, and C) submit your answers.

 The answers you submit should build.
 Any tests written to validate your answers should pass.

-If you have questions regarding clarification around any of the challenges, please do not hesitate to email your questions to the members of our team listed below.

 ### Requirements
 In order to complete the evaluation you will need the following: